cristmasbox/THOTH/README.md

 Here I will explain all the possible xml Attributes:

 - `android:textSize`: Height of one line of big hieroglyphs. *Default: `200px`*
+- `android:text`: Hieroglyphic text to display.
+Encoded with `MdC`.
 - `app:verticalOrientation`: This parameter can only have three values and defines the vertical position of smaller signs (like `n`): *Default: `middle`*
   - `top`: Put signs to the top of the line  *In the code this equals `0`*
   - `middle`: Center signs vertically        *In the code this equals `1`*